 When you add a foreign key constraint to a table using ALTER TABLE, remember to first create an index on the column(s) referenced by the foreign key.

 I hope the concept of the self-referential foreign key is now clear to you.
-If you have any doubts or suggestion then please comment below.
+If you have any doubts or suggestions then please comment below.